paulmooreparks/Maize/README.md

 ### Sub-registers

 Sub-registers are defined as half-word (H), quarter-word (Q), and byte (B) widths.
-The full 64-bit value of a register (for example, register A) may be coded as "A" or "A.W0".
-The register value may also be accessed as separate half-word (32-bit) values, coded as A.H1 (upper 32 bits) and A.H0 (lower 32-bits).
-The 16-bit quarter-words are similarly coded as A.Q3, A.Q2, A.Q1, and A.Q0.
-Finally, the individual byte values are coded as A.B7, A.B6, A.B5, A.B4, A.B3, A.B2, A.B1, and A.B0.
+The full 64-bit value of a register (for example, register R0) may be coded as "R0" or "R0.W0".
+The register value may also be accessed as separate half-word (32-bit) values, coded as R0.H1 (upper 32 bits) and R0.H0 (lower 32-bits).
+The 16-bit quarter-words are similarly coded as R0.Q3, R0.Q2, R0.Q1, and R0.Q0.
+Finally, the individual byte values are coded as R0.B7, R0.B6, R0.B5, R0.B4, R0.B3, R0.B2, R0.B1, and R0.B0.

 Shown graphically, the 64-bit value $FEDCBA9876543210 would be stored as follows: